lsy0882/RDFA-S6/README.md

 ### Instructions for Environment Setting

 #### Step 1: Dependency setting
-⭐NOTE 1: We suggest using [`conda`](https://docs.conda.io/en/latest/) to manage your packages.<br>
+⭐NOTE: We suggest using [`conda`](https://docs.conda.io/en/latest/) to manage your packages.<br>
-⭐NOTE 2: To prevent conflicts between dependencies, the environment was not exported to a `.yaml` or `.txt` file.
+⭐NOTE: To prevent conflicts between dependencies, the environment was not exported to a `.yaml` or `.txt` file.
 Therefore, you will need to manually install the required packages according to the guidelines.<br>
-⭐NOTE 3: Using gpu version of pytorch will significantly accelerate the feature extraction procedure.
+⭐NOTE: Using gpu version of pytorch will significantly accelerate the feature extraction procedure.
 Please refer to [here](https://pytorch.org/get-started/locally/) for more detailed settings.<br>
 ```bash
 # Clone git
 git clone https://github.com/lsy0882/RDFA-S6.git